Jack Wilson Evans: Political career

 Evans was elected mayor of Dallas in April 1981, collecting 72% of the vote while running against seven other candidates.
 In a city often suffering from racial and class divisions, Evans strove to be an inclusive mayor.
 He received criticism for being the first mayor to address a gay and lesbian organization, the Dallas Gay Alliance.
 The Dallas Morning News reported he told the group, "I'm one who accepts people for what they are, and I want you to make the most of what you are" and that he supported hiring gay police officers and firefighters.
-After intense criticism from constituents and other city officials (homosexuality was illegal in Texas at the time), he retracted his support for hiring gay officers.
+After receiving criticism from constituents and other city officials (homosexuality was illegal in Texas at the time), he retracted his support for hiring gay officers.

 While mayor, he also acquired the land and spurred development for the future Dallas Arts District and led the coalition to attract the 1984 Republican National Convention to the city.
 In 1982 he founded the Dallas Mayor's committee for the employment of people with disabilities.
 His goal was to make Dallas a model city for the entire world.
 He added new and improved technology to the Police Department, looked more into urban crimes, and reinstated the Police Awards Banquet.
 Evans also made plans for a Dallas Police Memorial.
-He was thought of as the "Mayor of all People" because of his ability to bring consensus and look at all viewpoints.
 Evans served one term and did not run for re-election in 1983, choosing to return to his previous position with Cullum Companies.